Commit & push from Orca

 Source control panel

-The sidebar Source Control panel exposes the same actions without leaving your current view: stage and discard files (full-row hover, tooltips, "discard all staged"), write a commit message, and run Commit, Push, Pull, or Sync as one-click actions.
-The commit input hides itself when there are no uncommitted changes so the panel stays scannable.
+The sidebar Source Control panel exposes the same actions without leaving your current view: stage and discard files, write a commit message, and run Commit, Push, Pull, or Sync as one-click actions.
 Paths render as UTF-8 even when they contain non-ASCII characters.

 The panel's primary button at the bottom shifts with state so the next useful action is always one click away: Stage Files when there are unstaged changes, then Commit, then Push / Pull / Sync depending on how the branch sits against its upstream.